GilianPonte/gilianponte.github.io/_posts/2022-03-20-membership-inference.md

 head(churn2$Churn[1])
 ```

-We use the predictions to calculate the error: $error = churn - predictions$.
+The big assumption that researchers make is that the observations that are used in the training set will have a smaller prediction error (this may not always be the case, e.g., outliers.
+But this is generally very effective).
+Next, we use the predictions from the trained model to calculate the error: $error = churn - predictions$.
+This looks as follows in R:

 ```{r}
 churn2$Churn = as.numeric(churn2$Churn)-1